vegarsti/vegarsti.github.io/_posts/2018-11-27-python-keyword-only.md

 A solution for this is to enforce using keyword arguments.
 This is possible to do in Python 2 by specifying a keyword argument dictionary, typically called `**kwargs`.

 However, in Python 3, there is a simple way to enforce it!
+By adding a `*` in the function arguments, we force all _succeeding_ arguments to be named.
+E.g. by having the first argument be `*`, we force all arguments to be named.

 ```python
 def safe_division(*, number, divisor, ignore_overflow, ignore_zero_division):